Thread to Art: PUNCH NEEDLE 101 - Issue Two

 Helpful Loop-Making Tips & Techniques:

-- Make sure you push the punch needle into the fabric until it stops at the fabric.
+- Ensure the punch needle is pushed into the fabric until it stops.
 If you don't push the needle down completely, some loops will be shorter than others.

-- When you pull up on the needle to move forward to make the next loop, be sure you are not pulling the needle up off the fabric too high.
+- When you pull up on the needle to move forward and create the next loop, ensure that you are not pulling the needle up too high off the fabric.
 You want to pull it out just enough to advance to create the next loop.
 Pulling the needle out too much will pull out your loop or shorten its length.

-- The proper loop spacing is essential to making loops that fill in on the front of the design but are not so close together that they bunch up too tight and don’t lay properly or so close that they create tiny holes in the fabric.
+- The proper loop spacing is essential for creating loops that fill in on the front of the design, but not so close together that they bunch up too tightly and don't lay correctly, or so close that they create tiny holes in the fabric.
 This is where the punching technique is perfected: a series of loops not too close but not spaced too far apart.
-It’s difficult to tell exactly how to space your stitches because different thread thicknesses will fill in differently.
+It's difficult to determine the exact spacing of your stitches because different thread thicknesses will fill in differently.
 So, this is where the techniques and all your practice come together to create beautiful loops.
-You want the design to fill in nicely and not show any fabric from the front but that is not so full that the design becomes over-punched and distorted.
+You want the design to fill in nicely and not show any fabric from the front, but that is not so full that the design becomes over-punched and distorted.

-- Ensure the weaver’s cloth fabric is “drum tight” on your frame or hoop.
-Not having the fabric “drum tight” will make you work harder and can frustrate you when punching.
-Loose foundation fabric can also cause different-length loops.
+- Ensure the weaver's cloth fabric is "drum tight" on your frame or hoop.
+Not having the fabric "drum tight" will make you work harder and can frustrate you when punching.
+Loose foundation fabric can also cause loops of varying lengths.

 - Ensure that the feed thread is loose and that nothing prevents it from feeding easily into the needle.
 Any pressure on the thread will prevent the loops from being created.

-- Holding your punch needle at an angle, much like you would comfortably hold a pencil, will allow the needle to slide in and open the weave more efficiently, making it much more comfortable to punch.
+- Holding your punch needle at an angle, much like you would comfortably hold a pencil, allows the needle to slide in and open the weave more efficiently, making it more comfortable to punch.
 Resting the side of your hand on the fabric will also help stabilize the needle and make it easier to punch.

 - Cut the threads flush with the fabric on the backside.
 This will allow you to continue to see the design throughout the punching process as more threads are added to the pattern.
 If you leave long threads, it makes a messy back and can obscure the pattern.
 Cutting the thread flush will not affect the loops.
 I promise they will not "fall out," and you will have a lovely, clean pattern when finished.